EMT WORK-TRAINING

 Before being accepted into the program:

-• Students will go through an interview process and pre-employment screening
+• Students will go through an interview process and pre-employment screening.

 • Students are selected for the program based on their interview and screening results.